Onboard your company to Slack

 - Link to relevant channels, messages, and files

-Slack team behaviors
+Slack workspace behaviors

 - Establish must-read announcement channels